Ensembl/amr-portal/frontend/src/content/usage.md

   <img src="/assets/images/content/howto/image-003.png" />
   <figcaption>
     Fig 4.
-A view showing the table of results for azithromycin from the experimental anti-microbial resistance data resource.
+A view showing the table of results for azithromycin from the experimental antimicrobial resistance data resource.
   </figcaption>
 </figure>

 ### How to filter the data

-The additional ways each anti-microbial resistance data resource can be filtered are listed alongside the 'Filter by' header at the top of the antibiotic table.
+The additional ways each antimicrobial resistance data resource can be filtered are listed alongside the 'Filter by' header at the top of the antibiotic table.